 Self-funding and part-time work are among the most popular funding methods, proving it's possible to work while studying for an MBA.
 However, juggling the demands of work with an intensive study schedule is no easy task.
 You'll need the full backing of your employer to allow you time off for exams and study periods.

-If you have a job that you love, part-time study means that you won't have to leave it, you'll earn a salary while you study and will be able to manage any family commitments you may have.
-However, the MBA can take longer to complete and it can be difficult to give your full attention to the course.
+If you have a job that you love, part-time study means that you won't have to leave it, you'll earn a salary while you study and be able to manage any family commitments you may have.
+However, the MBA will take longer to complete and it can be difficult to give your full attention to the course.

 The majority of MBA courses require a minimum of three years' work experience, so it's likely that you'll already be in a relevant job when applying for the course.
 Take advantage of this by asking your employer whether they can pay some or all of your fees.

-Explain what benefits your MBA will bring to the company to give your employer a reason to invest in you - for example, the leadership and management skills you'll develop.
+Explain what benefits your MBA will bring to the company, to give your employer a reason to invest in you - for example, the leadership and management skills you'll develop.
 Your employer will usually expect you to commit to working for them for a fixed number of years after completing your MBA to ensure they see a return on their financial commitment.

 Sponsorship usually goes hand-in-hand with part-time study as you'll continue to work in your current role.
 Discover more about employer sponsorship.